- Immigration New Zealand, 'Long-term Skill Shortage List', accessed August 2015, (www.immigration.govt.nz).

 Progression and specialisations

-Marine engineers can advance to work on larger and more complex vessels, or can move into engineering work in other industries.
+Marine engineers can advance to work on larger and more complex vessels, move into engineering work in other industries, or progress to roles such as ship's surveyor.

 Marine engineers may specialise in the following roles: